thecodetime/agile-web-dev-101/README.md

 # Agile Web Developer 101
-### Front-end Developer with Professional Workflow
+### Front-end Development with Professional Workflow

 ##### What's in it for me?